The title "refuse refuse",

 Divine help is looming in the horizon; and the angry Sun is about to leash.

-If you are a Libyan reading this page now.
-I mean if you are a good Libyan, because there are not many Libyans who devote some of their precious time to reading about "rubbish".
-Who wants to know about rubbish anyway?
+If you are a Libyan reading this page now, as most likely there are not many Libyan who devote some of their precious time to reading or thinking about "rubbish", can you care to help?

 Are you not bothered?